Leadership Team

 Vicky Dobbs

-Vicky Dobbs is a member of the Colleyville chapter since 2015.
+Vicky Dobbs has been a member of the Colleyville chapter since 2015.
 She values the experiences of safe, honest dialogue and cultural interaction with women of other Abrahamic faiths.
 She has shared Eid al-Adha, Sukkot, and Easter as well as supported fellow “Daughters” through tragedies.
 The yearly tradition of Christmas cookie swap is a highlight for her.
 Married since 1987 with four grown children whom she homeschooled until seventh grade, she has held many volunteer positions at church, homeschool associations, and in the community as well as taught aerobic and French classes.
 A grandmother of one, she enjoys traveling with her husband.
 Vicky is enrolled at Brite Divinity School in Fort Worth, pursuing a Master of Theological Studies with the hopes of writing in the religious field.

 Three Faiths